sudev/sudev.github.com/content/post/2018-02-11-scala_functional_programing.markdown

 //   a: (Int, Int, Int) => Int = <function3>
 ```

 Given this code, the Scala compiler instantiates a function value that takes the three integer parameters missing from the partially applied function expression, sum _, and assigns a reference to that new function value to the variable a.
-When you apply three arguments to this new function value, it will turn around and invoke sum, passing in those same three arguments:
+When you apply three arguments to this new function value, it will turn around and invoke sum, passing in those same three arguments.

 ``` scala
 a(1, 2, 3)